kaltura/kaltura-api-recipes/README.md

       }
     }
   ],
-  "view": "An array of views that are used in this recipe.
+  "views": "An array of views that are used in this recipe.
 This should contain any views listed in 'pages' above, along with any views they <lucy include> (e.g. KalturaMediaListResponse includes the KalturaMediaEntry view)", "views": [
     "myView"
   ],